A Study To Detect Upper Gastrointestinal Bleeding Using A Bleeding Sensor Pill

 Exclusion Criteria:

-- Using a pacemaker or other implantable electrical device.
+- The investigation subject is using a pacemaker or other implantable electrical device.

 - Dysphagia or difficulties in swallowing pills the size of the capsule.